-^{}Non-underlying income / (expenses) are considered to be outside of normal business activities of the group and for comparability reasons have been separately identified.
-The methodology of identifying and quantifying these items is consistently applied from year to year.
-Underlying profit is a non-IFRS measure used by management of the company to assess the operating performance of the business.
-The non-IFRS measures have not been subject to review or audit.
-For the year ended 30 June 2013, the net impact of non-recurring items on the profits of the company were immaterial.
-Non-recurring items in the prior year related to the disposal of a discontinued operation and acquisition costs; refer to the 2012 Annual Report for a full reconciliation.
+The financial information shown above reflects the underlying business performance.
+Non-underlying income/(expenses) are considered to be outside of the normal business activities of the group.
+For 2013, the net impact of non-recurring items on the profits of the company were immaterial.
+Non-recurring items in the prior year related to the disposal of a discontinued operation and acquisition costs.